Palestinians Eye Israeli Settlements With Unease, Hoping For Foreign Support

 In his address, Kerry argued that continued Israeli settlement construction would make it impossible for Palestinians to ever have a sovereign state.
 Isaac said he sees this possibility unfolding before his eyes every day, out his window.

 Har Homa, an Israeli settlement on land captured in 1967, is now home to nearly 20,000 Israelis.
 While Israel considers it a part of Jerusalem, it looks close enough to be a part of Bethlehem.
-Isaac pointed out construction cranes where new areas being built.
+Isaac pointed out construction cranes where new areas are being built.

 "You can see it is not done haphazardly," Isaac said.
 "The intention is to form a wall of settlements, to totally segregate Jerusalem from Bethlehem."